cacaiocamp/joyOSCMapper/README.md

 * z = blue
 * w = white (used on the quaternion orientation)

 If you want to use the orientation in euler angles instead of the quaternion one provided by JoyShockLibrary, toggle ```useEulerOrientation``` on GUIControl.
+The quaternion to euler orientation convertion is made with [_ofQuaternion.getEuler()_](https://github.com/openframeworks/openFrameworks/blob/master/libs/openFrameworks/math/ofQuaternion.cpp) function.

 ## Other functionalities
 ### Virtual joycons